ajaylanki602/roman-numeral-conversion/Readme.md

     mvn clean install

-This command reads the dependencies in the pom.xml, clears any compiled files the project might have, runs tests and compiles each module from scratch.
-This will generate a jar file.
-This will generate a jar file and stores it in the target folder.
-Since you're already inside the project folder, change to target folder using cd
+Once the command is successfully run and the target folder is created with the roman-numeral-conversion-0.0.1-SNAPSHOT.jar

-     cd target/
+    cd target

 run the jar file using java -jar and the name of the snapshot.Here it is "roman-numeral-conversion-0.0.1-SNAPSHOT.jar"